John Noteware, LCSW - Therapist at Grow Therapy

 Explain to clients what areas you feel are your biggest strengths.

-My greatest strengths include the genuine desire to understand who you are as a person, the ability to listen for as long as necessary to help you feel heard and validated, and also to know when to give you what you need more so than just simply what you want.
+My greatest strengths lie in my genuine desire to truly understand who you are as an individual, my ability to listen attentively for as long as necessary to ensure you feel heard and validated, and my commitment to providing what you need to grow and thrive—even when it may differ from what you think you want.

 Appointments